knavaroli/Navaroli-starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Keidra Navaroli
+title: Keidra Daniels Navaroli

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Trying to find out if changing this shows up
+role: McKnight Doctoral Fellow, Texts & Technology PhD Progam

 # Organizations/Affiliations to show in About widget
 organizations: